wrjlewis/notion-search-alfred-workflow/README.md

 In the Alfred worfklow in the upper right corner click the `[x]` icon and add the values from above to the corresponding value field

 [![img](https://i.imgur.com/Pe6nwey.jpg)](https://i.imgur.com/Pe6nwey.jpg)

+I recommend using chrome to retrieve these values.
+If you can only use safari you can copy the 'token_v2' value by following the equivalent steps above and populating the cookie env variable in Alfred so it looks like this `token_v2=XXXXXXXXXXXX`.

 ## Tips